 To avoid these painful rejections, you need to create a comprehensive web design brief that clearly outlines expectations before you get started.

-In this post, we’ll teach you a 5-step process on how to write a solid web design brief before you even open up Sketch or Figma.
+In this post, we’ll teach you a 7-step process on how to write a solid web design brief before you even open up Sketch or Figma.
 Follow these steps and you’ll be on your way to designing both beautiful and functional websites your clients will be itching to see go live!

 What is a web design brief?

-A web design brief is a crucial document that serves as the guide for your web design project.
+A web design brief is a crucial document that serves as a guide for your web design project.
 It states what your clients’ business does, what they hope to achieve with their new website design, their project timeline, and their budget so you know exactly what to deliver as your project scope.

 Sometimes, the client takes responsibility for putting the brief together, but generally, project stakeholders get the most out of briefs when everyone involved collaborates on its development.